jakeherold/weather-app/README.md

 * Get it to run on a vagrant server
 * Sort out puppet things

+# Limitations
+* API Timeout - No more than 60 per minute w/ my free tier API Token, with 95% uptime SLA

 # Extension Ideas
 * Play with in-memory DB, see if that's lighter and appropriate to the task
 * How to lighten this repo